sergisiso/pelican-web-source/content/pages/about.md

 dynamic compilation systems to identify and solve at runtime performance issues on novel many-core architectures.

-I created this site as a place to gather all the publications, presentations and projects I have been working on.
+I created this site as a place to list all the publications, presentations and projects that I have been working on.

 <div align="center">
 <div style="max-width:500px" >